 Though tanker practice is a very specialised subject, whose training is disseminated through Basic and Advanced training modules supported with intensive onboard training, it has been observed that even after adequate experience negligence occurs at various levels, leading to challenges in ports for loading or discharging.

-It is not only the duty of the Chief Officer or Master to look after various operations on board.
-Every tanker man including, the cadet, must be aware of some basic practices at different stages and support the senior management by bringing any non conformity to their notice.
+It is not only the duty of the Chief Officer or Master to look after various deck operations on board, but very tanker man including, the cadet, must be aware of some basic practices at different stages and support the senior management by bringing any non-conformity to their notice.
 To do this they must be aware of best practices performed on board.

-I have enumerated a few things here which have come to my notice during my career at sea either on my own ship or that on others in the entire fleet.
+We have enumerated a few things here which have come to the notice by during the career of a deck officer at sea.
 This by no means an exhaustive list, but surprisingly very commonsensical.

 4. Display the Cargo MSDS in the Cargo Control Room: This is not just the mandatory requirement but also a necessity for the crew to be aware of what they are carrying and how dangerous it is.

 8. Do not switch off the OVERFILL Alarms: When the vessel is 98% loaded, it is quite common to have frequent Overfill (also known as Hi-Hi Level alarms) alarms in case of rough weather.
 It is strongly advised never to turn them off.
-Few alarms are designed not to be disabled , but it has been noted that the ship staff switches off the electrical supply to these alarms.
-However even if the alarm has been isolated, ensure all alarms are tested prior arrival to port.
+Few alarms are designed not to be disabled, but it has been noted that the ship staff switches off the electrical supply to these alarms.
+However, even if the alarm has been isolated, ensure all alarms are tested prior to arrival to port.

 Over to you..

 Do you know any other important points that can be added to this list?